 The U.S. exposure covers the total U.S. stock market with a slight tilt towards value and small-cap stocks.
 The value and small-cap tilt has historically outperformed the broad market, based on research by Nobel-prize winners Eugene Fama and Kenneth French.

-By adding international stocks, investors benefit from growth overseas in developed markets, including the U.K., Japan, and Europe, which lowers portfolio risk.
-The emerging market stock ETF allows investors to capture growth in small but expanding markets such as Brazil, India, and China.
-This further diversifies the portfolio, and results in lower risk for a given level of return.
+By adding international stocks, investors benefit from growth overseas in developed markets, including the U.K., Japan, and Europe.
+The emerging market ETF allows investors to capture growth in small but expanding markets such as Brazil, India, and China.
+These international securities further diversify the portfolio, resulting in less risk and volatility over time.

-Betterment’s investment committee has recently chosen to greatly expand their bond offerings.
-They now use:
+Betterment’s investment committee has recently chosen to expand their bond offerings, which now include:

 Vanguard Total International Bond Index ETF (BNDX)